iremkapucuoglu/p4b-website/content/en/posts/2021-15-06-high-quality-data-now-automatic.md

 The second challenge was related to the parameter for the API.
 Depending on the data required, the API needs a different set of parameters that has to be changed manually.
 To solve it, we filtered our own library of objects from the complete list of the [Mapillary API Documentation](https://www.mapillary.com/developer/api-documentation/), this filtered library is within a YAML file, which has all the parameters required for the API.

 Now, in a single run, the script can call multiple objects either from the Object detection API or the Map Features API.
 For a deeper understanding, we invite you to take a look into our work, in our [GitHub repo](https://github.com/goat-community/mapillary-api).
-Finally, the idea is to set these functions into a Lambda function on Amazon Web Services (AWS) with temporal and event triggers.

 ## Making use of the data